SimonMilord/Capstone-Project/README.md

 # Stonkers Stock Tracking App

-Stonkers is a fully responsive web app that allows the user, once logged in to their account, to look up quotes, charts, news and stats of stocks.
-It also allows the user to add their favorite stocks to a watchlist for them to keep track of.
+Stonkers is a fully responsive stock tracking web application with the following features:

+* Server-side authentication with JWT
+* Looking up stock quotes by ticker
+* Charting of stock prices with Charts.js
+* News and financial data through the Finnhub API
+* Adding and deleting stocks to a user's watchlist
+* Storing user data on cloud-based database using MongoDB

 ## The Problem